 Starting with an adequate base of pre-identified potential investors is especially critical for closed-end vehicles, such as real estate private equity funds.
 Open-end funds are able to gradually grow assets under management (AUM) over time and are able to scale up their investments year over year as additional investment comes into the fund.
 Closed-end funds, on the other hand, have restricted time periods to secure investment capital (via binding commitments and/or escrowed capital contribution).

-The timeline for raising capital for a closed-end-fund, including a real estate fund, differs markedly from that of an open-end fund, or “evergreen fund.”
+The timeline for raising capital for a closed-end fund, including a real estate fund, differs markedly from that of an open-end fund, or “evergreen fund.”
 Open-end funds, such as hedge funds trading liquid market assets, are able to grow their AUM over time within a single fund.
 Startup hedge funds with a relatively modest initial asset base can scale up their strategy as they add investors, year over year.
-By contrast, sponsors of illiquid assets, such as real estate funds, generally operate multiple closed-end vehicles with a finite size within a family of funds, which generally have a projected duration of 5-7 years (generally with two-year extensions).
+By contrast, sponsors of illiquid assets, such as real estate assets, generally operate multiple closed-end vehicles with a finite size within a family of funds, which generally have a projected duration of 5-7 years (typically with two-year extensions).
 Closed-end real estate sponsors grow their AUM over time by adding additional fund vehicles, ideally with an increasingly larger AUM.

 Read more about our incubator fund formation services here.

 Written by the managing partner of Capital Fund Law Group, Forming and Operating a Hedge Fund provides an in-depth guide to assist emerging hedge fund managers through the process of successfully structuring,

 Among the key topics discussed are:

 This white paper discusses some of the key considerations in forming a private real estate fund, including strategy, structure, and investment terms.